cncf/clomonitor/docs/architecture.md

 clomonitor-linter
 Checks repository to verify it meets certain project health best practices

-This tool uses the Github API for some checks.
+This tool uses the Github GraphQL API for some checks, which requires authentication.
 Please make sure you provide a Github token (with `public_repo` scope) by setting the `GITHUB_TOKEN` environment variable.

 USAGE:
     clomonitor-linter [OPTIONS] --url <URL>